Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 • Need to have a colonoscopy.
 Avoid having a colonoscopy for the first year after treatment.

-• Need any type of rectal procedure.
+• Need any type of urological or rectal procedure.

 MSK support services